For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 On the western fringes of the Hunter Region, the town of Merriwa feels like a classic country town.

 Still very much a farming town, Merriwa has a small thriving community that is kept going by its placement directly on the Golden Highway.
-As the halfway point between Newcastle & Dubbo, the town often gets as much business from passing tourists as it does residents.
+As the halfway point between Newcastle and Dubbo, the town often gets as much business from passing tourists as it does residents.

 LGA: Upper Hunter Shire